Open Search

 What will I learn in the family therapy degree program?

 The program can sharpen your knowledge on family dynamics and relationship issues.
-With the PhD family counseling degree in particular, you will be exposed to a range of counseling psychology topics, including applied counseling theories and instructional methods.
+With the PhD family therapy degree in particular, you will be exposed to a range of therapy psychology topics, including applied therapy theories and instructional methods.
 Your knowledge in family studies and human development can provide valuable insights into the challenges that patients face at different stages of their lifespan.

 Anchor